-For the avoidance of doubt consumers should not submit to any legal jurisdiction other than their homeland law.
-If a resort fails to action timeshare matters in you domiciliary, they are obliged to inform the Court of your position.
-Not to do so would deprive the Court reasonable information.
+For the avoidance of doubt, consumers should not submit to any legal jurisdiction other than their homeland law.
+If a resort fails to action timeshare matters in your domiciliary, they are obliged to inform the court of your position.
+Not to do so would deprive the court of reasonable information.

-If parties are unable to agree the jurisdiction, the Court will be aware that you are a E.U citizen and protect under its laws and regulations.
+If parties are unable to agree on the jurisdiction, the court will be aware that you are an EU citizen and protect you under its laws and regulations.

-Consumers should refer to EU Regulation 44/2001 (commonly referred to as the Brussels Regulation) regulates jurisdiction for all EU Member states and/or the Lugano Convention on Jurisdiction and the Enforcement of Judgments in Civil and Commercial Matters (the Lugano Convention) regulates jurisdiction between the EFTA states on the one hand (Switzerland, Iceland and Norway (Liechtenstein did not ratify The Lugano Convention)) and EU Member states on the other.
+Consumers should refer to EU Regulation 44/2001 (commonly referred to as the Brussels Regulation) which regulates jurisdiction for all EU member states and/or the Lugano Convention on Jurisdiction and the Enforcement of Judgments in Civil and Commercial Matters (the Lugano Convention) regulates jurisdiction between the EFTA states on the one hand (Switzerland, Iceland and Norway (Liechtenstein did not ratify The Lugano Convention)) and EU member states on the other.

-As no treaty may exist in respect to an enforcement orders for judgements resorts may be unable to enforce a debt against a consumer in the UK.
+As no treaty may exist with respect to an enforcement order for judgments, resorts may be unable to enforce a debt against a consumer in the UK.

-A resort is therefore required to seek permission from High Court of Justice in England.
+A resort is therefore required to seek permission from the High Court of Justice in England.

-Upon receipt of a request the High Courts is obliged to be satisfied that particular conditions have been met.
+Upon receipt of a request, the High Courts are obliged to be satisfied that particular conditions have been met.

-If an application is received, Judgement may be registered, however at all times and whilst in the jurisdiction of the UK resorts will have to concede to all English rules and CPR procedures.
+If an application is received, judgment may be registered, however at all times and whilst in the jurisdiction of the UK resorts will have to concede to all English rules and CPR procedures.

-The action to enforce any judgement in the UK is an action in Common Law.
+The action to enforce any judgment in the UK is an action in Common Law.
 In contrast to the Brussels Convention, The Common Law rules are more onerous and very restrictive.

-For non E.U judgement to be enforced in the English Courts they must be satisfied that: –
+For a non EU judgment to be enforced in the English courts they must be satisfied that: –

-- the foreign Court had jurisdiction to render the judgement;
+- the foreign court had jurisdiction to render the judgment;

-- the judgement accords to the English rules of private international law
+- the judgment accords to the English rules of private international law

-The subject matters in timeshare disputes are very testing, and any application for summary judgement in the UK attracts a very high barrier of proof from the resort.
+The subject matters in timeshare disputes are very testing, and an application for summary judgment in the UK attracts a very high barrier of proof from the resort.

-It is therefore a test of fairness conduct and reasonableness which we be tested by the UK Courts.
+It is, therefore, a test of fairness, conduct and reasonableness which is tested by the UK courts.